Parent PLUS Loans: Eligibility, interest rates, and more

 What is a Parent Plus Loan?

-This loan (also known as a Direct PLUS Loan), issued by the federal government, lets parents of dependent students borrow funds to help pay for a student’s college or career school.
-(Note: Grandparents and legal guardians are not eligible to take out a Parent PLUS Loan unless they’ve legally adopted the student.)
+This loan (also known as a Direct PLUS Loan) is issued by the federal government.
+It’s offered to let parents of dependent students borrow funds to help pay for a student’s college or career school

 Need money for college?